 Quite simply it’s a pass that shouldn’t have been thrown when it comes to football schematics.
 Not against Cover 2 yet if the pass was 1 yard shorter it would have been knocked away by Moore.
 If the pass was to the outside 1 yard Mario Manningham doesn’t get his feet in.
 If the pass was 1 yard over in the field of play FS Chung would have intercepted or knocked the ball down.
 Yet in the money time with his team losing Eli delivered this 38 yard “Rembrandt” which was the centerpiece to a game winning drive and a 21-17 win.

-It was Eli who spotted Manningham break a cardinal rule in Cover 2, reroute the receiver to the inside and funnel him up to the safety.
+It was Eli who spotted Manningham break a cardinal rule in Cover 2, the defense is to reroute the receiver to the inside and funnel him up to the safety.
 When he didn’t Manning took two steps toward the receiver to change the trajectory and let fly.
 Great great throw.